-!
-5-1E: 1E: Develop a plan outlining how the district will increase space and improve infrastructure within our current elementary facilities to meet our needs over the next 3-5 year period. et our needs over 2016-17 2017-18 2018-19 Written document outlining facilities over next 3-5 years.
+5-1E: E: Develop a plan outlining how the district will increase space and improve infrastructure within our current elementary facilities to meet our needs over the next 3-5 year period.
+2016-17 2017-18 2018-19 Written document outlining facilities over next 3-5 years.
 Written document outlining facilities over next 3-5 years.